 - Whether rolling toward each other feels like sliding into a trench.

-On weak beds, they feel a ridge or dip where their weight meets.
-This kind of contour shifts their spines toward the center.
-On stronger support systems, the bed holds them in neutral positions even when they sleep close together.
+On weak beds, they feel a ridge or dip where their weight meets, and that can pull both sleepers toward the center.
+On stronger beds, the surface stays more level even when they sleep close together.

 6.5 Jamal: Active Body and Functional Support

-Jamal uses the bed as functional support, not just a place to lie down.
-After sports or workouts, he stretches, kneels, and leans on the surface.
+Jamal uses the bed as functional support, not just a place to sleep.
+After workouts, he stretches, kneels, and leans on the surface.

 He checks: